Showing posts with label wild flowers. Show all posts

 April - May and September to November are likely to be the best times of the year to visit, but it is open all year.

 The garden features a large pond and tranquil areas suitable for a picnic.
-Admission was just a 'gold coin donation'.
+Admission was just $5 (2024) at the Information Booth.

 Location map